Thunder Token (TT) Reaches Market Cap of $68.42 Million

 About Thunder Token

-TT is a proof-of-stake (PoS) coin that uses the ETH Token hashing algorithm.
-Its launch date was January 1st, 2018.
+Thunder Token is a proof-of-stake (PoS) coin that uses the ETH Token hashing algorithm.
+Its genesis date was January 1st, 2018.
 Thunder Token’s total supply is 10,000,000,000 coins and its circulating supply is 8,614,400,793 coins.
+The official website for Thunder Token is www.thundercore.com.
+Thunder Token’s official Twitter account is @ThunderProtocol.
+The official message board for Thunder Token is medium.com/thunderofficial.
 The Reddit community for Thunder Token is /r/thundertoken and the currency’s Github account can be viewed here.
-Thunder Token’s official Twitter account is @ThunderProtocol.
-Thunder Token’s official message board is medium.com/thunderofficial.
-The official website for Thunder Token is www.thundercore.com.

 Thunder Token Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Thunder Token directly using US dollars.
-Investors seeking to trade Thunder Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Thunder Token using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Thunder Token directly using U.S. dollars.
+Investors seeking to trade Thunder Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Thunder Token using one of the exchanges listed above.

 Receive News & Updates for Thunder Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Thunder Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.